tournamco/backend/README.md

   /download			IMPLEMENTED		Downloads an image from an id /proof
   /create			IMPLEMENTED		Creates a new proof
-  /delete			NOT STARTED		Deletes a proof
   /image
-    /add			IMPLEMENTED		Adds an image for a proof /delete			NOT STARTED		Deletes an image from a proof /score			IMPLEMENTED		Sets the score for the proof /team
+    /add			IMPLEMENTED		Adds an image for a proof /delete			IMPLEMENTED		Deletes an image from a proof /score			IMPLEMENTED		Sets the score for the proof /team
   /create			IMPLEMENTED
   /abandon			NOT STARTED
   /change			NOT STARTED
   /join				IMPLEMENTED
-  /leave			NOT STARTED
+  /leave			IMPLEMENTED
   /invite
     /create			IMPLEMENTED
   /match